SOLID Surf Camp Hostel Nicaragua

 2. PANGAS

-This spot is a short walk (or paddle!) from our place and deems a slightly heavier wave than main beach (even though it's less than 50 yards away).
-It sits directly in front of the Panga fishing boats (hence the name) so you do have to be aware of the boats coming in at sunrise or going out at sunset.
-This spot can provide a really great wall, a short barrel, and some really long rides with 5 or 6 turns to the beach on the right swell.
+Pangas is a short walk — or paddle — from camp and offers a slightly heavier wave than the main beach, even though it’s less than 50 yards away.
+The break sits directly in front of the local panga fishing boats (hence the name), so surfers should stay aware of boats coming in around sunrise and heading out near sunset.
+On the right swell, Pangas can deliver a clean wall, a short barrel, and long rides with five or six turns all the way to the beach.
+It’s a great option when you’re looking for a bit more power without leaving El TrĂ¡nsito.

 3. MAIN BEACH